nvbn/uglyrater/README.rst

 UglyRater
 ==========

-A special and ugly engine for `Уебаны.EU <http://xn--80abl8a0a6c.eu/>`_  written in django.
+A special and ugly engine for `uglyrater.org <http://uglyrater.org/>`_  written in django.

 Install
 =======